winery/winery/CONTRIBUTING.md

 In order to have a pull request accepted by any Eclipse project you must complete this agreement.

 ### Signing an ECA

 Log into the [Eclipse projects forge] and complete the form.
 Be sure to use the same email address when you create any Git commit records.
 You will need to create an account with the Eclipse Foundation if you have not already done so); click on "Eclipse Contributor Agreement".

 ## Configuring Git

 GitHub has copious amounts of quality documentation on how to interact with the system and you will minimally need to configure the `user.email` property.
 Check out the [guide on GitHub](https://help.github.com/articles/setting-your-email-in-git) for more information.

+Please follow <http://eclipse.github.io/winery/> to setup a git hook, which ensures that each commit contains a `Signed-off-by:` line.

 ## Making the Commit

 When making the commit for the pull request it is vital that you "sign-off" on the commit using `git commit -s` option.
-Without this sign-off, your patch cannot be applied to the Jetty repository because it will be rejected.
+Without this sign-off, your patch cannot be applied to the Winery repository because it will be rejected.

 You can check out [the guide at GitHub](https://help.github.com/articles/signing-tags-using-gpg) for more information.